rudderlabs/rudder-sdk-js/examples/serverless/USAGE.md

 # Serverless Usage

-RudderStack JS SDK service worker can be used in serverless runtimes like Cloudflare Workers or Vercel Edge functions.
+RudderStack JS SDK [service worker](https://www.npmjs.com/package/@rudderstack/analytics-js-service-worker) can be used in serverless runtimes like Cloudflare Workers or Vercel Edge functions.
-It exposes the same interface and features as the [NodeJS SDK](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-node-sdk/)

 ## Table of contents